-Researchers investigating potential drug for treatement of Alzheimer's diseaseAugust 31st, 2012 in Alzheimer's disease & dementia /
+Researchers investigating potential drug for treatement of Alzheimer's diseaseAugust 31, 2012 in Medicine & Health / Alzheimer's disease & dementia

 A compound developed to treat neuropathic pain has shown potential as an innovative treatment for Alzheimer's disease, according to a study by researchers at Cleveland Clinic's Lerner Research Institute and Anesthesiology Institute.

 "Cleveland Clinic dedicated two years of research into the examination of this compound and our findings show it could represent a novel therapeutic target in the treatment of Alzheimer's disease," said Mohamed Naguib, M.D., Professor of Anesthesiology, Cleveland Clinic Lerner College of Medicine.
 "Development of this compound as a potential drug for Alzheimer's would take many more years, but this is a promising finding worthy of further investigation."

 In a study published online in the Neurobiology of Aging, the compound MDA7 induced beneficial immune responses that limited the development of Alzheimer's disease.
 Treatment with the compound restored cognition, memory and synaptic plasticity – a key neurological foundation of learning and memory – in an animal model.

 Neuroinflammation is an important mechanism involved in the progression of Alzheimer's disease.
 The MDA7 compound has anti-inflammatory properties that act on the CB2 receptor – one of the two cannabinoid receptors in the body – but without the negative side effects normally seen with cannabinoid compounds.